Namespaces

 [edit] Case 3: binding to data members

 Every non-static data member of E must be a direct member of E or the same base class of E, and must be well-formed in the context of the structured binding when named as e.name.
 E may not have an anonymous union member.
-The number of identifiers must equal the number of non-static data members.
+The structured binding size of E is equal to the number of non-static data members.

-Each identifier in identifier-list becomes the name of an lvalue that refers to the next member of e in declaration order (bit-fields are supported); the type of the lvalue is that of e.m_i, where m_i refers to the ith member.
+Each structured binding in sb-identifier-list becomes the name of an lvalue that refers to the next member of e in declaration order (bit-fields are supported); the type of the lvalue is that of e.mI, where mI refers to the Ith member.

-The referenced type of the i-th identifier is the type of e.m_i if it is not a reference type, or the declared type of m_i otherwise.
+The referenced type of the Ith structured binding is the type of e.mI if it is not a reference type, or the declared type of mI otherwise.

 #include <iostream>